Exus Blog Article

 Until you’re crystal clear on your collections goals, you can’t be sure whether your debt collections improvements are having the right effect.
 These metrics can be large, overarching goals - kept promise ratios, collections revenue, collector productivity - but should also filter down into more granular metrics like agent time on phones or delinquency to settlement time.

-Before you start looking at debt collections software or refining process, you need to know what you’re trying to achieve.
+Before you start looking at debt collections software or refining the process, you need to know what you’re trying to achieve.

 The last thing you want is a call centre of 100 agents with nothing to do or a team of 15 who can’t have two seconds of breathing space throughout the day.

-Personalisation has been a banking buzzword for a few years now.
+Personalization has been a banking buzzword for a few years now.
 As data has become more readily available and the analysis of this data more straightforward, customers have become used to their lives being tailored around them.
 From algorithmic social media streams to news to shopping, intelligent online experiences have increased expectations.
 To do this, however, you need to have a handle on the data you hold.
 And step one in this process is segmentation.

 Alongside segmentation, a shift of focus is needed for debt collections teams.

 While the rest of the banking industry has empowered consumers with banking apps and money transfer services, the debt collections world has lagged behind.
-Debt collection is a customer service challenge, and organisations must ask themselves whether their processes make it as easy as possible for customers to settle their debts.
+Debt collection is a customer service challenge, and organizations must ask themselves whether their processes make it as easy as possible for customers to settle their debts.

 We don’t need to tell you about the reputation the debt collections industry has with the general public.